bcorporaal/Bentobox/readme.md

 ## History

-0.1.0 - Initial release.<br>
+0.1.0 - Initial release<br>
-0.1.1 - Small tweaks and more demo content.<br>
+0.1.1 - Small tweaks and more demo content<br>
-0.1.2 - More small textual changes.<br>
+0.1.2 - More small textual changes<br>
 0.2.0 - Added option to select the theme in the Panel.
-New themes included.<br>
+New themes included<br>
-0.2.1 - Theme tweaks and a few more added.<br>
+0.2.1 - Theme tweaks and a few more added<br>
-0.2.2 - Fixed gradient background, Sunset and Pink Party themes added, optimized logo size.<br>
+0.2.2 - Fixed gradient background, Sunset and Pink Party themes added, optimized logo size<br>
 0.2.3 - Improved readme<br>
 0.2.4 - Update demo link<br>
 0.3.0 - Restructered HTML to use CSS Grid and small fixes<br>